Lab Members

 Erin Kim is the full-time Yellow Lab Coordinator.
 She graduated from Vanderbilt University in 2022 with a B.S. in Cognitive Studies and Child Development.
 She is interested in how adult communication and varying early environments such as culture and SES can affect how children develop an understanding the social world.
 As an undergraduate, she primarily researched how preschool-aged children and their families interacted with digital media and eBooks.
 In the future, she plans to attend graduate school for developmental social cognition.

-Pritha Sengupta is a full-time Blue Lab Coordinator.
+Pritha Sengupta (she/her) is a full-time Blue Lab Coordinator.
 She graduated from Teachers College, Columbia University in 2022 with an M.A in Developmental Psychology.
-During her Master’s, her research focussed on fadeout effects of childhood interventions.
+During her Master’s, her research focused on fadeout effects of childhood interventions.
 She is interested in how early life environmental risk-factors related to poverty affect cognitive development.
 Outside of the lab, she enjoys cooking, reading poetry, and doing crosswords.

-Skye Gasataya is a full-time Blue Lab Coordinator.
+Skye Gasataya (she/her) is a full-time Blue Lab Coordinator.
 She graduated from Trinity College in 2021 with a B.S. in Psychology and Philosophy.
 She is interested in emotional and cognitive development in bilingual households.
 During her undergrad, Skye conducted field work on the positive effects music had on elderly residents with dementia as well as understanding COVID-19 behaviors within a cultural context.
 Outside of the lab, Skye loves to write, travel with her family, and play with her dog Ru.

 Graduate Students